trentapple/llama.vscode/resources/help.md

 Select "Env..." from llama-vscode menu

 - Add Env...
-Opens a llama view with buttons for selecting envs.The button "Add Env" creates an env with the currently selected models (i.e. current environment).
+Opens a llama-vscode ui page with the current environment details.
+The button "Save As New Env" creates an env with the currently selected models, actor and settings (i.e. current environment).

 - Delete env...